Skip to content

 No usable API?

 A handful of sites render entirely client-side with no clean endpoint (or a signed one).
 Those need a headless-browser transport — a new HttpClient backed by Playwright/Panther bound in AppServiceProvider, which would render the page to HTML so the normal CSS/XPath detection applies.
-That's a heavier, separate addition (Chromium in the image) and isn't needed for API-backed sites like Copart.
+That's a heavier, separate addition (Chromium in the image) and isn't needed for API-backed sites.

 Next: Infinite scroll →